learn-co-curriculum/phase-3-hashketball/README.md

    have

 While you might have seen this pattern with simple NDS work, this pattern **is still valid**.
-The only thing that's changed is that in the method implementations you can now use awesome Enumerable methods instead of long-winded `while` code. ***This process works***.
+The only thing that's changed is that in some places you can see where an Enumerable could make your code clearer and briefer.  ***This process works***.
 Take this lab as a chance to hone your skills attacking BIG problems with process _on your side_.

 ### Calling Methods within Methods